-In October 2017, the Company entered into a license agreement (the "AbbVie License Agreement") with Vitae Pharmaceuticals, Inc. ("Vitae"), a subsidiary of AbbVie Inc. ("AbbVie"), under which Vitae granted the Company an exclusive, sublicensable, worldwide license to a portfolio of preclinical, orally available, small molecule inhibitors of the interaction of Menin with the Mixed Lineage Leukemia ("MLL") protein (the "Menin Assets").
-The Company made a nonrefundable upfront payment of \$5.0 million to AbbVie in the fourth quarter of 2017.
-Additionally, subject to the achievement of certain milestone events, the Company may be required to pay AbbVie up to \$99.0 million in one-time development and regulatory milestone payments over the term of the AbbVie License Agreement.
-In the event that the Company or any of its affiliates or sublicensees commercializes the Menin Assets, the Company will also be obligated to pay AbbVie low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70.0 million in potential one-time, sales-based milestone payments based on achievement of certain annual sales thresholds.
-Under certain circumstances, the Company may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with AbbVie.
+In October 2017, the Company entered into a license agreement (the "Allergan License Agreement") with Vitae Pharmaceuticals, Inc., a subsidiary of Allergan ("Allergan"), under which Allergan granted the Company an exclusive, sublicensable, worldwide license to a portfolio of preclinical, orally available, small molecule inhibitors of the interaction of menin with Mixed Lineage Leukemia ("MLL") protein (the "Menin Assets").
+The Company made a nonrefundable upfront payment of \$5.0 million to Allergan in the fourth quarter of 2017.
+Additionally, subject to the achievement of certain milestone events, the Company may be required to pay Allergan up to \$99.0 million in one-time development and regulatory milestone payments over the term of the Allergan License Agreement.
+In the event that the Company or any of its affiliates or sublicensees commercializes the Menin Assets, the Company will also be obligated to pay Allergan low single to low double-digit royalties on sales, subject to reduction in certain circumstances, as well as up to an aggregate of \$70.0 million in potential one-time, sales-based milestone payments based on achievement of certain annual sales thresholds.
+Under certain circumstances, the Company may be required to share a percentage of non-royalty income from sublicensees, subject to certain deductions, with Allergan.
 The Company is solely responsible for the development and commercialization of the Menin Assets.
-Each party may terminate the AbbVie License Agreement for the other party's uncured material breach or insolvency; and the Company may terminate the AbbVie License Agreement at will at any time upon advance written notice to AbbVie.
-AbbVie may terminate the AbbVie License Agreement if the Company or any of its affiliates or sublicensees institutes a legal challenge to the validity, enforceability, or patentability of the licensed patent rights.
-Unless terminated earlier in accordance with its terms, the AbbVie License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of all regulatory exclusivity applicable to the product in such country; and (iii) 10 years from the date of the first commercial sale of the product in such country.
-As of the date of the AbbVie License Agreement, the asset acquired had no alternative future use nor had it reached a stage of technological feasibility.
+Each party may terminate the Allergan License Agreement for the other party's uncured material breach or insolvency; and the Company may terminate the Allergan License Agreement at will at any time upon advance written notice to Allergan.
+Allergan may terminate the Allergan License Agreement if the Company or any of its affiliates or sublicensees institutes a legal challenge to the validity, enforceability, or patentability of the licensed patent rights.
+Unless terminated earlier in accordance with its terms, the Allergan License Agreement will continue on a country-by-country and product-by-product basis until the later of: (i) the expiration of all of the licensed patent rights in such country; (ii) the expiration of all regulatory exclusivity applicable to the product in such country; and (iii) 10 years from the date of the first commercial sale of the product in such country.

+As of the date of the Allergan License Agreement, the asset acquired had no alternative future use nor had it reached a stage of technological feasibility.
 As the processes or activities that were acquired along with the license do not constitute a "business," the transaction has been accounted for as an asset acquisition.
-In June 2019, the Company achieved certain development and regulatory milestones.
-As a result, in June 2019, the Company recorded \$4.0 million as research and development expense.
-The \$4.0 million plus accrued interest was paid in May 2020.
+In June 2019, the Company achieved certain development and regulatory milestones and recorded \$4.0 million as research and development expense.
+In February 2022, the Company achieved certain development and regulatory milestones and recorded \$2.0 million as research and development expense, which was paid in March 2022.